 rolling hills laced with vineyards, waterfront cafes and restaurants, roadside signs for strawberries

 or free range eggs and lively local markets where growers bring just-picker and just-made produce.

 Our gentle maritime climate puts a very individual stamp on Mornington Peninsula wines, as

 do the micro-climates which result in quite different wine styles from the same grapes grown

 So come and sample at 50 cellar doors – try the hallmark Pinot Noir and Chardonnay, along

 with excellent Pinot Gris, Pinot Grigio, Sauvignon Blanc, Riesling, Semillon, Shiraz, Cabernet

 Sauvignon and Merlot.
-Visit Mornington Peninsula's only microbrewery for beer tasting, dining and to see the brewers in action.
+Visit one of the Mornington Peninsula's microbreweries for beer tasting, dining and to see the brewers in action.

 Then settle down for lunch or dinner at a vineyard, and experience how our chefs bring